-5. H item 18: Total current year capital gainsA item 18: Net capital gain gains tax 2019 or Personal investors guide to capital gains tax 2019 (NAT 4152), or provide details in their own explanatory material.
+5. H item 18: Total current year capital gains A item 18: Net capital gain

 Investors need to include the amount of any tax paid on capital gains, for example, foreign tax on foreign net capital gains.
 An individual investor who has capital losses will not simply be able to transfer the net capital gain amount from part B to their tax return.
-Trustees may wish to refer investors in these circumstances to the Guide to capital
+Trustees may wish to refer investors in these circumstances to Guide to capital gains tax 2021 or Personal investors guide to capital gains tax 2021 (NAT 4152), or provide details in their own explanatory material.